-In 2012, Erica designed the Genuine Medicine program at Genuine Voices, a music education nonprofit in Boston.
+In 2012, a group of students at Princeton started the Genuine Medicine program with Genuine Voices, a music education nonprofit in Boston.
 The program paired teens in detention with pediatric patients to write songs.

 Stanley Katz, Director, Center for Arts and Cultural Policy Studies at Princeton University

-Lucy Cao, Cory Chang, Kelseanne Breder, Alex Vu, Emilee Tu, Meghan Saletta
+Kelseanne Breder, Lucy Cao, Cory Chang, Jennifer Chew, Emilee Tu, Meghan Saletta

 PO Box #250818, New York, NY 10025